K-1 Visa Processing Time

 Case Moves to National Visa CenterAPPROXIMATELY 4 TO 6 WEEKS AFTER PETITION APPROVAL

-Embassy LetterAPPROXIMATELY 2 WEEKS AFTER EMBASSY RECEIVES CASE
+Embassy LetterAPPROXIMATELY 2 TO 4 WEEKS AFTER EMBASSY RECEIVES CASE

 Once the embassy has reviewed the case, they will send a letter to the foreign fiancé (beneficiary) with instructions for scheduling the medical exam and interview.
 The letter will also provide a list of items that must be submitted and explain which items must be submitted immediately and which items should be brought to the K-1 visa interview.